-The Bonds are registered in the name of the Portfolio and held by an independent trustee.
-By GASB Statement No. 3 definition, these securities are classified as category one (insured or registered securities held by the Portfolio's agent in the Portfolio's name).
+The Bond is registered in the name of the Portfolio and held by an independent trustee.
+By GASB Statement No. 3 definition, this security is classified as category one (insured or registered securities held by the Portfolio's agent in the Portfolio's name).

-Principal maturities of the Bonds as of June 1, 2003 are as follows:
+Principal maturities of the Global Certificate as of June 1, 2004 are as follows: